Ernie's Paintings, Offered For Sale

 Since that time it has been in constant demand, in its ornate Italian gilt frame, for many public exhibitions and displays.
 Examples of which are the Annual Great Yarmouth Maritime Festival; The Town Hall and The Minster Church of St Nicholas, Great Yarmouth.

-Having served the public's interest faithfully over several years since its creation, the framed portrait is now offered for outright sale at £5,000.
+Photographed during an exhibition at Great Yarmouth Minster and draped in fishing net and cork floats, and having served the public's interest faithfully over several years since its creation, the framed portrait is now offered for outright sale at £5,000.

 The Last Catch Before Christmas